vedran-kolka-syntio/risingwave-docs/docs/sql/sql-cheat-sheet.md

 ### CREATE SINK

 Creates a sink.
-A sink is a connection to a stream that RisingWave can send data to.
+A sink is a target that RisingWave can send data to.
 You can create a sink from a materialized source, a materialized view, or a table.

 ```sql
 CREATE SINK [ IF NOT EXISTS ] sink_name